hraberg/deuce/README.md

 * [Regression Testing XEmacs](http://www.xemacs.org/Documentation/21.5/html/internals_12.html) may or may not work with GNU Emacs.

+### Building

+`lein uberjar` will bundle together deuce, Clojure and the Emacs Lisp from GNU Emacs into an executable jar (which currently can't do anything).

 ### The Road Map

 My guess is that it will take roughly a month to get anything useful at all out of batch mode with basic Emacs Lisp cross compilation.
 An editor that can do anything but crashing another 2 months.
 An actual useful, somewhat compatible subset of Emacs 6 months.